-We install light fixtures in the locations indicated by model homes.
+We install light fixtures in the locations indicated by Fall Creek Homes' standard application and practice.
 Moving fixtures to accommodate specific furniture arrangements or room use is your responsibility.

 GFCI (Ground-Fault Circuit-Interrupters)

 GFCI receptacles have a built-in element that sense fluctuations in power.
 Quite simply, the GFCI is a circuit breaker.
 Building codes require installation of these receptacles in bathrooms, the kitchen, outside, and the garage (areas where an individual can come into contact with water while holding an electric appliance or tool).
 Heavy appliances such as freezers or power tools will trip the GFCI breaker.